tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_4.md

 She lays the manuscript gently on the table, its pages yellowed with the passage of centuries.
 The room falls silent except for the faint creak of the leather as she opens the cover.

+Reine and I perch on the edge of Kira’s cluttered desk, leaning in to get a closer look at the mysterious manuscript now laid before us.

-Her fingers trace the delicate, ancient script of the Chu Nom, the traditional Vietnamese calligraphy.
+Her fingers trace the delicate, classical Chữ Nôm script, the traditional Vietnamese calligraphy.
 "Xuan brought this to me," she says, her voice barely above a whisper.
 "He wanted me to translate it.
 Said it was vital for his... our research."

 Kira turns the pages slowly, allowing us to take in the detailed illustrations and calligraphy.
 "This manuscript," she explains, her voice hushed as if the book itself might overhear, "chronicles the Mongol invasion of Vietnam in the 13th century."